xomcar/xomcar.github.io/_posts/2023-10-08-rust-stm32-the-beginning.md

 # The objective
 The idea was that of being able to setup a simple [Rust] application to run on an STM32 processor.
-What I got to at the end is the ability to integrate such application with building/debugging capabilities fully integrated in [Visual Studio Code].
+What I got to at the end is the ability to run such application with building/debugging capabilities fully integrated in [Visual Studio Code].

 # The equipment
 My host machine is Macbook Air M2 (ARM-based platform), and I will be using a Nucleo-64 [STM32L476] development board I borrowed from work.